ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 {{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
 Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.

-For information about changing the run length, refer to [Change run length](#change-run-length).<br>

-The most recent sequential restarts are retained, and only deleted after a permanently archived restart file has been produced.

-For more information, check [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#model).
+_Payu_ can be configured to prune the number of restart files kept.
+By default, _payu_ will only keep most recent couple of restarts and the restarts from every fifth model run.
+For more information and to change this setting, check [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#model).
 ### Other configuration options

 !!! warning